TatuPekkarinen/TTShell/README.md

 # mini-pyshell

 A small interactive shell written in Python.
 Uses shlex for parsing and subprocess for execution.
+Commands in one monolith.
 Built to learn how the standard library and socket connections work, and usable as a real shell along the way.

 ## Requirements